stevehanstudio/piRNA_workflow/totalRNA-seq/README.md

 ### Python 2.7 Requirement

-The `trimfastq.py` script requires Python 2.7.
+The `trimfastq.py` script requires Python 2.7 due to legacy dependencies.
 The conda environment `trimfastq.yaml` handles this automatically.
+For new projects, consider using modern alternatives like `cutadapt` for read trimming.

 ## Original Commands